Slither (song): Composition

 Scott Weiland said, "The lyrics are about a relationship.
 'When you look you see right through me, cut the rope, fell to my knees, born and broken every single time.'
 It's just feeling not right in a situation."

 Music video

 The video, directed by Kevin Kerslake, was filmed in Prague, Czech Republic and Los Angeles.
 It starts with the band members playing their instruments inside a tunnel while a woman is driving a car seeking for the way to get to that tunnel.
 As the song continues, people become much more aggressive and the underground concert reaches a peak as band members play hard.
 Often in the video, Scott Weiland is seen standing before a wall made of human skulls.

 Success and awards

 It was awarded a Grammy in 2005 for Best Hard Rock Performance, an award Weiland had won with his previous band, Stone Temple Pilots, for the song "Plush" in 1994.
 In 2009, the song was named the 85th best hard rock song of all time by VH1.

+After Velvet Revolver members Slash and Duff McKagan rejoined their former band Guns N' Roses in 2016, Guns N' Roses began regularly playing "Slither" live starting at a concert in Berlin, Germany on June 3, 2018.